Pang Tong: Family

-Pang Tong had a son, Pang Hong (龐宏), whose courtesy name was Jushi (巨師).
+Pang Tong had a son, Pang Hong (龐宏; 214-251), whose courtesy name was Jushi (巨師).
 Pang Hong, who served in the Shu government, was known for being frugal, upright and outspoken.
-He offended Chen Di (陳袛), the Prefect of the Masters of Writing (尚書令).
-Chen Di found fault with Pang Hong and blocked him from getting promoted.
+He offended Chen Zhi (陳袛), the Prefect of the Masters of Writing (尚書令).
+Chen Zhi found fault with Pang Hong and blocked him from getting promoted.
 He died in office while serving as the Administrator (太守) of Fuling Commandery (涪陵郡).

 The previously mentioned Pang Degong, was also from Xiangyang.
 He was an acquaintance of Zhuge Liang, who showed him great respect by always bowing deeply before him when he visited his house.
 One day, when Pang Degong was away to pay his respects at his ancestor's tomb across the Mian River, Sima Hui visited his house and instructed his family to prepare a meal, telling them that "Xu Shu said that an important guest is coming to meet him and Pang Degong."
 Pang Degong's family respectfully followed Sima Hui's instructions.
 When Pang Degong returned, he did not seem surprised by Sima Hui's visit and behaved normally; it was as though he saw Sima Hui as a regular member of his household.
-Sima Hui, being ten years younger than Pang Degong, treated the latter as an older brother and called him affectionately "Lord Pang" (龐公) – to the point where people thought that "Lord Pang" was Pang Degong's courtesy name.
+Sima Hui, being ten years younger than Pang Degong, treated the latter as an older brother and called him affectionately "Lord Pang" (龐公) – to the point where people thought that "Lord Pang" was Pang Degong's name.

-Pang Degong's son, Pang Shanmin (龐山民) also enjoyed a good reputation and married one of Zhuge Liang's sisters.
-He later served a Gentleman of the Yellow Gate (黃門吏) but died at a young age.
-His son, Pang Huan (龐渙), whose courtesy name was Shiwen (世文), served as the Administrator of Zangke Commandery (牂牁太守) during the Jin dynasty between 280 and 289.
+Pang Degong's son, Pang Shanmin (龐山民) (Note: When annotating the Book of the Later Han, Li Xian recorded Pang's courtesy name as "Shanren" (山人) to avoid the naming taboo of his grandfather Emperor Taizong of Tang (Li Shimin); see annotations for vol.83 of Houhanshu.) also enjoyed a good reputation and married the younger one of Zhuge Liang's elder sisters.
+He later served as a Gentleman of the Yellow Gate (黃門吏) but died at a young age.
+His son, Pang Huan (龐渙), whose courtesy name was Shiwen (世文), served as the Administrator of Zangke Commandery (牂牁太守) during the reign of Emperor Wu of the Jin dynasty between 280 and 289.